tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 When this document refers to the ‘floor,’ it refers to the internal accounting floor derived from retained surplus, not the external market price of LOOP, which may fluctuate independently.

+The internal accounting floor represents retained surplus per LOOP for accounting purposes only and does not constitute price support, liquidity assurance, redemption timing, or market defense.

 ## 2. Problem

 Most trading and yield platforms fail for the same reasons: